Biggest fuck up?

-I also just launched DICE (diversity and inclusion at conferences and events) with some industry peers because I was bored of calling out all-male-panels at conferences in 20bloody20.
-So we made a self-regulatory charter and certification process that shows events organisers how it’s done, and celebrates those doing a great job.
+I also just launched DICE (diversity and inclusion at conferences and events) with some industry peers because I was bored of calling out all-male panels at conferences in 20bloody20.
+So we made a self-regulatory charter and certification process that shows event organizers how it’s done and celebrates those doing a great job.
 Diversity is discussed too weakly by the ad industry for my liking, with not enough action, so we took action.

 Want to help stop wanky bollocks in business?